 Traditional Tai Chi and Chi Kung: A Traditional Tai Chi program including Tai Chi Forms, Chi Kung, Meditation and Visualization and Diaphragmatic Breathing exercises.
 Students work in individual groups at the same level of experience.
-Beginners work together learning an Introductory Form.
 This class is open to advance as well as beginning students.
 All movements are done standing.

-The Principles and Practices of Qigong & Neigong: No Tai Chi Experience is necessary, however a desire to delve deeply into the heart of the Internal Arts is required.
+Qigong & Neigong: This 60 minute class begins with 20 minutes of standing meditation and continues with the exploration of mindfulness in motion using the Qigong set “Essential Qigong” to explore the ancient internal practice of neigong (The Philosophy of Change).
+No experience is necessary; however a desire to delve deeply into the heart of the Internal Meditative Arts is required.
 A conversation with Sifu, Gene Nelson, prior to registration is a pre-requisite.
-Breathing, Meditation, Visualization, Qigong, Neigong.
-Students must be able to stand for 45 minutes.

 For additional information about any Tai Chi classes offered through the Burke Fitness Center, please contact Heather Massimo at (914) 597-2578 or via email at email@example.com.